GeeekySouro003/LGMVIP-Web/README.md

 This project contains a simple web app that shows a registration form using HTML, CSS, and JavaScript.
 The entered data is displayed on the same page beside the registration form.

 # Task-3 : Calculator
-This project contains a simple calculator using HTML, CSS,  and Javascript which helps in performing arithmetic operations.
+This project contains a simple calculator using ReactJs.
+I have implemented basic arithmetic operations to be performed by the calculator.